Jacqueline A. Chorn, Ph.D.

 Applied Marketing Science

-Jacqueline Chorn is a trained legal psychologist with expertise in survey methodology and statistics and serves as a testifying expert at AMS in matters related to trademark and trade dress infringement, false and deceptive advertising, and secondary meaning.
+Jacqueline Chorn is a trained legal psychologist with expertise in survey methodology and statistics.
+Jackie works remotely in Houston, TX and serves as a testifying expert at AMS in matters related to trademark and trade dress infringement, false and deceptive advertising, and secondary meaning.
 Her expert services include research and survey design, data collection, report preparation, expert testimony, and rebuttal work.

 Jackie is a member of the American Association for Public Opinion Research (AAPOR), the American Society for Testing and Materials (ASTM), the Council of American Survey Research Organizations (CASRO), the Institute for Operations Research and Management Sciences (INFORMS), and the International Trademark Association (INTA).